As DOGE hammers away at the US government, Republicans stir with quiet objections

 Johnson said he agrees with Vance and suggested the courts should cool it.

-“The courts should take a step back and allow these process to play out,” he said.
+“The courts should take a step back and allow these processes to play out,” he said.
 “What we’re doing is good and right for the American people.”

 Alabama’s Britt was far from alone in speaking up about Trump’s caps on the National Institutes of Health grant program that hit universities, medical centers and research institutions coast to coast.